By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

 -Name the three components of cultural competence for transracial adoptive parents.

 -Explain what cannot be traced to insecure attachment patterns between adoptive mothers and children in infancy.

 -Explain the DSM criteria for RAD.

--Explain what parental desires do attachment therapies address, according to Barth et al.
+-Explain what parental desires do attachment therapies address.

 "The instructional level of this course is introductory, intermediate, or advanced depending on the learners clinical area of expertise."